WHY J. BLANTON FOR EVANSTON PLUMBING

 To troubleshoot common issues with a commercial water heater, you can follow these steps:<br /><br />1.
 Check the power supply to the water heater to ensure it is receiving electricity.<br />2.
 Inspect the thermostat settings to make sure they are correctly adjusted.<br />3.
 Look for any leaks or drips around the water heater that may indicate a problem.<br />4.
 Check the pilot light to see if it is lit and functioning properly.<br />5.
 Flush the water heater to remove any sediment buildup that could be affecting its performance.<br />6.
 Inspect the pressure relief valve to ensure it is not stuck or leaking.<br />7.
 If you are still experiencing issues, contact a licensed plumber for further assistance.

-What are some common causes of burst pipes that I should be aware of to prevent future incidents?
+What are some common plumbing maintenance tasks that I should be doing regularly to prevent issues?